Gavin Smith (poker player): Other poker related activities

 In July 2006, Smith won the World Pro-Am Challenge event at the Poker Dome Challenge, taking home the $500,000 first prize.

 From April 2006 until October 2006, Gavin was one of the hosts of The Circuit radio show sponsored by Card Player magazine.
 Beginning in 2007, Smith and Joe Sebok co-hosted PokerRoad Radio with Joe Stapleton.
 Smith's final episode as a co-host on PokerRoad Radio was July 12, 2010.

 He won Poker After Dark´s Season 3 Week 2 "19th Hole", defeating Phil Ivey in heads-up play.
 It was his first time on the show.

-Smith played online poker on several sites and played under the alias "Birdguts", as well as his own name on Full Tilt Poker, where he played as one of their Full Tilt Pros.

-Smith was good friends with Erick Lindgren, who helped bankroll him early in his career.

 Smith's lifetime live tournament winnings exceeded $6,321,000.
 His 47 cashes as the WSOP accounted for $1,673,208 of those winnings.

 Prop bets

 Smith co-starred with Joe Sebok on a show called "Prop Bets" on the Internet-TV site RawVegas.tv, mainly due to the above-mentioned prop bet at the 2006 World Series of Poker.

 Smith won a bet with Sebok on who would win the most Card Player magazine points at the 2006 World Series of Poker.
 As a consequence, Sebok had to wear a bear outfit on Day 1B, among other funny-looking outfits, including Wonder Woman.

 Smith had a tattoo on his upper right shoulder of a four-leaf clover and the initials J.S.
 He had to get the tattoo after losing a prop bet to Sebok.